 All of our Masters programmes can be studied on a full-time basis, over 12 months, or a part-time basis, over a period of 24 months, starting in October each year.

 For MA Gender and International Development you’ll be required to take three optional modules, and two of these options will have to be selected from particular lists.
-For MA Sociology you’ll be required to study four optional modules.
-You’ll need to choose one from two lists, and two other modules from those offered by our department.
-For MA Social Research you’ll be required to select three optional modules of your choosing.
-For MA Social and Political Theory you’ll be required to choose four optional modules from our departmental list.
+For MA Sociology, you’ll be required to study four optional modules.
+You’ll need to choose at least one methods module and three other modules from those offered by our department.
+For MA Social Research, you’ll be required to select three optional modules of your choosing.
+For MA Social and Political Thought, you’ll be required to choose four optional modules from our departmental list.
 For MSc Quantitative Social Research, you’ll need to take at least two optional modules from within Sociology (40 CATS).

-If you’re a full-time student you’ll undertake taught modules, and submit assessed essays for these, during the academic terms: autumn, spring and summer terms.
-You will also begin planning your dissertation and generally you will undertake your supervision sessions for this with your agreed supervisor during the summer term.
+If you’re a full-time student you’ll undertake taught modules, and submit assessments for these during the three academic terms: autumn, spring and summer.
+You will also begin planning your dissertation in which you will undertake your supervision sessions with your supervisor during the summer term.
 As long as you pass your taught components, you will then focus on completion of your Masters dissertation in the summer months of July and August.

 The PG Hub is a space dedicated to Warwick postgraduate taught and research students.
 Not only does it offer a workspace and study support, but it is a place to meet other postgraduate students, and access resources including the many social and academic activities on offer.
-These include writing mentors, sessions such as EndNote training, Literature searching and other support workshops and also Yoga sessions and a Summer Fete.
+These include writing mentors, sessions such as EndNote training, literature searching and other support workshops as well as yoga sessions and an annual summer fete.

 The University Library has a range of study spaces including informal spaces, collaborative spaces for group work, dedicated silent and quiet study floors, and a large number of computers, as well as other specialist technology.
 You’ll also find study spaces with computer clusters, multimedia resources and bookable rooms in the Learning Grid University House, Learning Grid Rootes and Learning Grid Leamington.

-After completing the taught part of the course, Masters students will go on to write a dissertation of 15,000 words.
+After completing the taught part of the course, Masters students will go on to write a 15,000 word dissertation.
 Your topic and title will be agreed by you in discussion with your supervisor.
-This is a chance to undertake original independent research, allowing you to focus in depth on an area of your choice, developing a coherent and sustained argument and discussion as part of an extended project.
+This is a chance to undertake original independent research, allowing you to focus in depth on an area of your choice, developing a coherent and sustained argument and discussion as part of a focussed project.

-You will receive support in your dissertation through one-to-one sessions with your supervisor.
-You will also be prepared through research skills sessions and specific sessions on essay writing and dissertation planning and writing throughout your course.
+You will receive support for your dissertation through one-to-one sessions with your supervisor.
+You will also be prepared through research skills sessions and specific sessions on essay writing and dissertation planning throughout your course.